joaopauloschuler/smolagents/README.md

 developers will be able to build on the top of it.
 It would be fantastic if you could add to the documentation ideas about to solve problems using this project.
 Solving ideas about how to use it to solve problems in the real world.
 For saving documentation, use the tags <savetofile> and <appendtofile>.
 Trying to save documentation via python code is just too hard and error prone.
-When asked to test or review documentation, make sure that refered files or functions do actually exist.
+When asked to test or review documentation, make sure that referred files or functions do actually exist.
 This is to prevent broken links.
 Your documentation should focus on existing features only.
 Do not document future or to be be developed features.
 Your goal is documentation.
 Avoid adding code snippets.